The Cyclic Flats of a $q$-Matroid: Introduction

-As in traditional matroid theory, there are many equivalent ways to describe a $q$-matroid axiomatically, which are called \emph{cryptomorphisms}.
+As in traditional matroid theory, there are many equivalent ways to describe a $q$-matroid axiomatically, which are called $q$-\emph{cryptomorphisms}.
 A full exposition of these is given in \cite{byrne2020cryptomorphisms}, in terms of rank function, independent spaces, flats, circuits, bases, spanning spaces, the closure function, hyperplanes, open spaces etc.

-In classical matroid theory, one of the most crucial objects is the \emph{lattice of flats} $\mF(M)$ of a matroid $M$, since it uniquely determines the matroid.
-Another lattice with the same property is the lattice of \emph{cyclic sets} of a matroid.
-This led many researchers to investigate the intersection between these lattices, namely the collection of \emph{cyclic flats} of the matroid; see for instance \cite{bonin2008lattice, brylawski1975affine, sims1977extension}.
-Cyclic flats have also played several important roles in traditional matroid theory such as in the work of Brylawski, who showed in \cite{brylawski1975affine} that the cyclic flats of a matroid, together with their ranks uniquely determine the matroid.
+In matroid theory, one of the most crucial objects is the \emph{lattice of flats} $\mF(M)$ of a matroid~$M$, since it uniquely determines the matroid.
+Another lattice with the same property is the lattice of \emph{cyclic sets}.
+This led many researchers to investigate the intersection between these lattices, namely the collection of \emph{cyclic flats} of the matroid.
+Cyclic flats have also played several important roles such as in the work of Brylawski, who showed in \cite{brylawski1975affine} that the cyclic flats of a matroid, together with their ranks uniquely determine the matroid.
 Moreover, Eberhardt showed that they provide the Tutte polynomial in \cite{eberhardt2014computing}, and Bonin and de Mier showed in \cite{bonin2008lattice} that every lattice is isomorphic to the lattice of cyclic flats of a matroid.
-Finally, applications to coding theory have been recently investigated.
-In fact, it has been proved that many central invariants in coding theory can be naturally described in terms of the lattice of cyclic flats of the associated matroid.
-This was shown in relation to distributed data storage; see \cite{freij2021cyclic, westerback2016combinatorics}.
-Furthermore, even the lattice of cyclic flats of classical polymatroids has been considered; see \cite{westerback2015applications, westerback2018polymatroidal, csirmaz2020cyclic}.
+Applications to coding theory have been recently investigated: it has been proved that many central invariants in coding theory can be naturally described in terms of the lattice of cyclic flats of the associated matroid; see \cite{freij2021cyclic, westerback2016combinatorics}.
+Furthermore, the lattice of cyclic flats of classical polymatroids has also been studied; see \cite{westerback2015applications, westerback2018polymatroidal, csirmaz2020cyclic}.

+In this paper we consider a $q$-analogue of this theory: we define the lattice of cyclic flats of a $q$-matroid and show that it, along with the ranks of its elements, determines the $q$-matroid.
+We furthermore propose a new cryptomorphism of $q$-matroids based on cyclic flat axioms.
+We consider the codes associated with representable $q$-matroids and show that the cyclic spaces of a $q$-matroid are supports of elements of the corresponding dual code.